Subscribe to updates

 Contracts and Operations Update

-The Contracts and Operations Update provided an update on the Authority's waste treatment arrangements.
+The West London Waste Authority was scheduled to receive an update on the authority's waste treatment arrangements.

-• Abbey Road transfer station is now receiving Borough waste and site improvements are being delivered.
+• The Abbey Road transfer station is now receiving borough waste and site improvements are being delivered.
 Options are being explored to begin receiving trade waste again as soon as possible.

 • The Mattress Processing and Recycling contract has been successfully procured.

-The report noted that the Severnside Energy Recovery Centre (SERC) facility has been operating well since the outage ended in the summer.
-It also noted that there had been some network rail disruption impacting slightly on the movement of waste by rail.
+The report pack stated that the Severnside Energy Recovery Centre (SERC), part of the WLERL contract, has been operating well since the outage ended in the summer.
+It also stated that over September and October there had been some network rail disruption impacting slightly on the movement of waste by rail, but that these issues were mainly resolved.

 2025/26 Health and Safety Performance

-The report stated that reported incidents have increased, reflecting a more robust reporting culture rather than a rise in actual incidents.
-Site compliance ratings have improved, particularly at Abbey Road, following targeted interventions, and regular audits are being conducted.
+The report pack stated that reported incidents have increased, reflecting a more robust reporting culture rather than a rise in actual incidents, and that site compliance ratings have improved, particularly at Abbey Road, following targeted interventions, and regular audits are being conducted.
+It also stated that no RIDDOR reportable incidents have occurred, and financial resources remain within budget.

 Attendees